 However, mankind has not appreciated all these advantages and has seen the other advantages that come about when you cut the trees.
 Advantages like relatively cheap fuel, land for agriculture and so on seem to be the priority for man these days and that has led to the unchecked the destruction of forest lands.
-Every day more and more forests are being cleared out to make way for new agricultural lands or human settlements or to make products such as garden furniture clearance.
+Every day more and more forests are being cleared out to make way for new agricultural lands or human settlements garden furniture clearance.
 What they do not realise is that, they are not just clearing out the trees, but they are also destroying the habitat of thousands of animals that use the thick cover has shelter.
 When we cut down the trees, we're not just destroying the delicate balance of the environment, but we are also destroying the most important purpose of forests.
 The forests of today act as the carbon sink and help convert to the carbon in the atmosphere into carbon that will eventually be stored miles below the surface of the earth once the tree is dead.

 Mankind has slowly, but surely prevented carbon from going into the earth and that will further lead to the most feared condition of all, global warming.
 It is a well-known fact that nearly all glaciers in the world are shrinking and it is an effect of deforestation and it could have been prevented if there were more forest lands in the earth currently.
 However, as it is, more and more trees are being fell every day and scientists predict that global warming cannot be stopped unless there are more trees and forest lands.
 Deforestation is experienced to a much greater extent in regions of lower economic growth and this might be due to the fact that trees offer a very cheap source of fuel.
 Countries like Brazil and the other South American countries have experienced the deforestation and a huge scale and that has led to the Amazon River forests to lose more than half of its habitat.